bytebase/bytebase.com/content/blog/bytebase-vs-liquibase.md

 title: 'Database CI/CD Tools: Bytebase vs Liquibase'
 author: Changyu
 published_at: 2023/06/08 19:21:21
-feature_image: /content/blog/bytebase-vs-liquibase/bytebase-vs-liquibase.webp
+feature_image: /content/blog/bytebase-vs-liquibase/bytebase-vs-liquibase-banner.webp
 tags: Explanation
-description: 'When looking for a database schema change and version control tool, Bytebase and Liquibase are two popular options.
+description: 'When looking for a database CI/CD and schema migration change tool, Bytebase and Liquibase are two common options.
 Understanding the differences between these two tools can help potential users choose the one that best meets their needs.'
 ---

 When looking for a database CI/CD and schema migration change tool, Bytebase and Liquibase are two common options.
 Understanding the differences between these two tools can help potential users choose the one that best meets their needs.